Updated: January 15, 2024

 Creating your will is only half the work.
 You must keep it up to date with any changes that will alter your estate plans.
 You may need to add a few things or make major changes.
 Only you can do this; your Power of Attorney or Executor cannot.
-While there are many reasons you would need to alter a will, it is best to review it every 3-5 years even if nothing has changed.
+While there are many reasons you would need to alter a will soon after they happen, you should review it every 3-5 years even if nothing has changed.

 The cleanest way to update your will is to create a new one.
 The process is similar to writing the original will, but can be less complicated since you have likely already done most of the work such as gathering assets and determining beneficiaries, executors, and guardians for your children.

 If you are planning to make major changes or additions, it is best to invalidate your current will and start from the beginning.
 Since there are so many details involved, a new will makes it easier to change how your assets will be distributed unless they are otherwise accounted for in an addendum/codicil to your will.

 Consider creating a new will when any of these events happen.

 Giving away all or your property and assets before you die, although not practical, will essentially revoke your will.
 However, the primary reason to revoke a will is to replace it with a new one.
 In order for your new will to take effect you must formally revoke the previous one.

 You can do this in the new will.

 You can’t change your will by simply writing in additions to the current will or crossing out parts you no longer want.
 You need to create a new document.
 It can be a new will, but you can alternatively create a codicil that outlines the changes you want in your current will.

 You likely will not need a codicil for wills created with computer programs.
 With these wills you or your lawyers can quickly make safe and accurate major or minor revisions to your will to essentially create a new will.
 They can also account for any new statutes or tax regulations that may have taken effect since your last will update.